NTT-Companies-Group/NTT-Collection/README.md

 # NeTT Collection

-A collection of NTT editions of applications made by the NeTT members.
+A collection of NeTT editions of apps and tools made by the NeTT members.